Skip to main content

 Hospital lab (typical)$75–$200

-TSH (Thyroid Screening) The first-line test if your doctor suspects thyroid issues.
+TSH (Thyroid Screening) First-line test for thyroid issues.

 ProviderCash Price